belle2/basf2/analysis/doc/FullEventInterpretation.rst

 The `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ configuration of the FEI grid workflow is handled by the file `settings.json <https://stash.desy.de/users/aakhmets/repos/feiongridworkflow/browse/settings.json>`_.
 Further below some explanations for the required settings:

 * ``gbasf2_install_directory``: Absolute path to the directory where you have installed the `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tool.
 Please correct it to a meaningful path according to the installation you have performed previously.
 * ``gbasf2_input_dslist``: Absolute path to the dataset list of all datasets you would like to process.
-It is assumed by the ``FEIAnalysisSummaryTask``, that each line corresponds to a dataset sample, such that for each line in this dataset list one instance (file-based case) or multuple instances (event-based case) of ``FEIAnalysisTask`` are spawned.
+It is assumed by the ``FEIAnalysisSummaryTask``, that each line corresponds to a dataset sample, such that for each line in this dataset list one instance (file-based case) or multiple instances (event-based case) of ``FEIAnalysisTask`` are spawned.
 An example of a possible dataset list is given below:

     .. code-block:: bash